cordegaston/config-daily-json-to-S3-CF/README.md

 * Python and Boto3.
 * CDK environments.

-You will also need to have a pre-configured Multi-Account AWS Config Aggregator and Amazon SES for sending email.
+You will also need to have a pre-configured Multi-Account AWS Config Aggregator and Amazon S3.

 ### Architecture
 1. Amazon CloudWatch event - will trigger Lambda every day
-2. AWS Lambda - will run Python3 code which includes an AWS Config Query and SendEmail using SES.
+2. AWS Lambda - will run Python3 code which includes an AWS Config Query and create file in S3 Bucket.
 3. AWS Config - aggregator which will get a query from the Lambda function.
 4. Amazon Simple Email Service - will be used to send an email with the CSV file.